jamie-allen/cpu_caches/preso/presentation.md

 !SLIDE transition=blindY
 # CPU or Instruction Cycle
-.notes sometimes called the fetch and execute cycle, or fetch-decode-execute cycle, or FDX.
+.notes Sometimes called the fetch and execute cycle, or fetch-decode-execute cycle, or FDX.
 Process by which a computer retrieves a program instruction from memory, determines what actions the instructions require, and carries out those actions.

 * Basic operation cycle of a computer
 * Sandy Bridge has 2 load/store operations for each memory channel

 !SLIDE transition=blindY
 # Registers
-.notes single cycle = 1/3 of a NS.
+.notes Single cycle is roughly 1/3 of a NS.

 * On-core
 * Can be accessed in a single cycle